emanlapponi/defense/presentation/slides.md

 # 🎨 🏗 LAP & LXF
 - A modular system for HPC-ready, user friendly language annotations
-- Scalable to large volumes of data and heterogenous linguistic (and non-linguistic!) annotation
+- Scalable to large volumes of data and heterogenous linguistic (and non-linguistic!) annotations

 ---